dice-project/DICE-Deployment-Cloudify/README.md

 ## Developer information

 Various TOSCA type definitions are stored inside `library` folder.
-In there, there is a `common` folder that hosts vendor independent type definitions and a `plugin.yaml` file that holds metadata about the plugin.
-Vendor dependent definitions should be placed inside `vendor.yaml` file alongside `common` folder.
+In there, there is a `common` folder that hosts platform independent type definitions and a `plugin.yaml` file that holds metadata about the plugin.
+Platform dependent definitions should be placed inside `platform.yaml` file alongside `common` folder.

 Layout of the `common` folder is free-form.
 Just make sure files with type definitions inside end with `.yaml` and the tool that produces final,